ccozens/learning_blog/src/routes/posts/[...slug]/learning_blog/deconstructing_sveltekit_search.md

     -   `svelte-ignore a11y-autofocus` silences the [a11y-autofocus](https://svelte.dev/docs/accessibility-warnings#a11y-autofocus) warning, which specifies that autofocus should not be used.
     -   `<input autofocus` creates an [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) and autofocuses it when the modal is opened.
-    -   `on:keydown={(e) => { if (e.key === 'Enter' && !e.isComposing)` listens for keydown events and if the key is enter and the event is not composing (i.e. it is not part of a composition session) it clicks the first link with a data-has-node attribute. - [isComposing is an HTML input event](https://developer.mozilla.org/en-US/docs/Web/API/InputEvent/isComposing) that specifies whether the event is part of a composition session. - within the keydown event listener, `modal.querySelector('a[data-has-node]')`uses the [query selector API](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to select the first link with a data-has-node attribute. - `data-has-node` is set by Search Result List TODO link component to indicate that the link has a node associated with it. - `)?.click();` if the query selector returns a link, it clicks it using the HTML element's [click() method](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/click).
+    -   `on:keydown={(e) => { if (e.key === 'Enter' && !e.isComposing)` listens for keydown events and if the key is enter and the event is not composing (i.e. it is not part of a composition session) it clicks the first link with a data-has-node attribute. - [isComposing is an HTML input event](https://developer.mozilla.org/en-US/docs/Web/API/InputEvent/isComposing) that specifies whether the event is part of a composition session. - within the keydown event listener, ` modal.querySelector('a[data-has-node]')```uses the [query selector API](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to select the first link with a data-has-node attribute. -  `data-has-node`is set by [Search Result List](#searchresultlistsvelte)  component to indicate that the link has a node associated with it. -`)?.click();` if the query selector returns a link, it clicks it using the HTML element's [click() method](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/click).
         -   `on:input={(e) => { $search_query = e.currentTarget.value; }}` listens for input events and sets the search query to the current target's value.
         -   `value={$search_query}` sets the input's value to the search query store.
         -   `placeholder="Search"` sets the input's placeholder to "Search".